 Why do this?

 By posting the liturgy of the week I hope to help our congregation understand why we do what we do.
-As I shared this information with the worship leaders each week I realized that this is not secret information!
+I shared this information with the worship leaders each week for a while, but I realized that this is not secret information!
 My prayer is that it aids in the making and maturing process we’re so passionate about here at GPBC.
 In light of that, you may have a few questions….

 Why the word “Liturgy”?

 Yes, I like the word, but no, it doesn’t mean we’re changing denominations!
 Some may associate the word “liturgy” with a more rigid traditional service or something where we just “go through the motions”.
 This misunderstanding is unfortunate, because it’s actually a great word.
 Every church has a liturgy, it’s simply what you do on a regular basis on a Sunday morning.
 It literally means “a work on behalf of the people”.

 We believe our liturgy ought to reflect the story of the gospel each week through the lens of the text being preached.
 No matter where we’re at in scripture, we tell the gospel through our songs, prayers, confessions, and readings.
 What does that look like?
 Well, it looks like beholding God in his glory, recognizing our shortcomings and confessing our sin, being raised up out of our grief over sin by the grandeur of grace, and then being sent out on a mission (see the above graphic, adapted from Zach Hicks’ book for a visual aid).
 Songs, readings, confessions, baptism, communion, and prayers can function in any of these things.